 To tourists, ‘sound lads’ probably doesn’t mean much.
 But if you’re a ‘sound lad’ in Ireland you’re probably doing something right.

-A sound lad is someone who’s always up for the craic and is generally a nice human being.
+A sound lad is someone who’s always up for the “craic” (translation in the next section) and is generally a nice human being.

-We’re known for our incredible hospitality and friendliness so you’re sure to be warmly welcomed on the Emerald Isle.
+Ireland is known for it’s incredible hospitality and friendliness so you’re always sure to be warmly welcomed on the Emerald Isle.

 The nuances that make our English unique from anywhere else in the world.
 The expressions that make us sound laid-back and carefree.
 The dry-humored tone that can make almost anything sound funny and witty.
 And then we have the phrases that would make no sense to anyone else in the world.